genomescienceconf/genomescienceconf.github.io/register.md

 * Early Bird (£220) - Available until May 1st 2019, sign up soon
 * Student (£220) - We will require proof of status when you come to the conference - limited numbers!
 * Delegate (£280) - Our standard delegate rate.
-Reserved for academicsm, students, members of the public
+Reserved for academics, students, members of the public etc
 * Company (£400) - for attendees from commercial companies and exhibitors wishing to bring additional people - please [contact us](mailto:genome2019@ed.ac.uk) for a code

 All of the above packages include attendance for all three days, lunch and coffee and the wine and nibbles poster session.